AdityaVijay1/CMS-GroupPA1/README.md

 ### Project Management
 Tools used:

-- Trello
+- Trello:
 Project Management Tool that we have used to breakdown the project goals into tasks and then manage these tasks for any updates on the project to indicate development progess based on the goal.
 ![image](https://github.com/AdityaVijay1/CMS-GroupPA1/assets/84958533/eb75baa8-90a3-4dba-8b98-3665536569ae)

-- Slack
+- Slack:
 Messaging app tool that our team used for communicating any important updates, having team discussions and mainly used for integration between GitHub Repository and Trello so that the team can get notifications of any changes and update the Trello board when necessary.
 ![image](https://github.com/AdityaVijay1/CMS-GroupPA1/assets/84958533/1decd19f-06bb-4a2f-981b-1436059321e7)
 ![image](https://github.com/AdityaVijay1/CMS-GroupPA1/assets/84958533/1a11f5c1-9a87-414e-83d2-edcc29db66ff)
 ![image](https://github.com/AdityaVijay1/CMS-GroupPA1/assets/84958533/0e9d461a-db19-4f3f-ba18-f6081dfbe0e5)

-- Discord
+- Discord:
 Messaging app tool for online group meetings, other important project updates, collaboration works, and sharing resource materials.

 ![image](https://github.com/AdityaVijay1/CMS-GroupPA1/assets/84958533/743cad0b-740a-49df-a97f-9d9b654ec24a)